lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

 .. note::
    In projects where library installation is required, there will be prompts indicating which libraries to install.
-Follow the instructions provided, such as “The DHT sensor library library is used here, you can install it from the Library Manager.”
+Follow the instructions provided, such as "The DHT sensor library library is used here, you can install it from the Library Manager."
 Simply install the recommended libraries as prompted.

 .. image:: /preparation/img/C_preparation/import_lib1.png